angelaxie2015/Repo/README.md

 	* c.
 Create the AUTHORS file and the CHANGELOG file: ```touch AUTHORS``` and ```touch CHANGELOG```
 	* d.
 Edit the files using nano: ```nano AUTHORS``` and ```nano CHANGELOG``` use __Ctrl-O and Ctrl-X__ to quit nano.
 	* e.
 Add and commit the changes: ```git add AUTHORS``` ```git commit -m "add AUTHORS file"``` and ```git add CHANGELOG``` ```git commit -m "add CHANGELOG file"```
+	* f.
+Push the changes into the remote repository: ```git push```
+4. View the results on Github.
+You should notice that two more files named CHANGELOG and AUTHORS are created.

+## Step Three
+### Working in the develop branch and the feature branch.
+Add a new feature to the product.